Miss Kurdistan

-Miss Kurdistan is a national beauty pageant for young women in Iraqi Kurdistan.
+Miss Kurdistan is a national beauty pageant for young women in bashur Kurdistan.
 It was founded in Erbil in 2012, the first Miss Kurdistan winner was Shene Aziz Ako.
 The winner is assigned a one-year contract, traveling across Kurdistan, and in some cases overseas.
 Aside from the job, the winner also receives a cash allowance for her entire reign.